Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Basic concepts: CAD representations, NURBS, and related algorithms

 where, $\mathcal{R}$ is a direct measure of the reconstruction performance.

 We formulate the shape optimization problem: \textit{Find the optimal control points $\controlpoint$ for $\spline{S}$, such that $\mathcal{R}$ is minimized}:

-It is beneficial to choose a gradient-based optimization algorithm for this minimization problem since otherwise, undesired results like oscillations or self-intersecting control polygons would need to be circumvented via constraints on the optimization.
-We thus solve this problem as an unconstrained optimization problem using the low-storage BFGS algorithm \cite{Nocedal_bfgs1980, Liu_lbfgs1989} implemented in the optimization package NLopt \cite{Johnson2011}.
-We shall mention that it is also possible to solve the aforementioned spline fitting problem as a linear equation system:
+It is beneficial to choose a gradient-based optimization algorithm for this minimization problem since otherwise, undesired results like self-intersecting control polygons would need to be eliminated via constraints on the optimization.
+In this work, we solve problem Eq.~\eqref{eq:spline_fit_opt_problem} as an unconstrained optimization problem using the low-storage BFGS algorithm \cite{Nocedal_bfgs1980, Liu_lbfgs1989} implemented in the optimization package NLopt \cite{Johnson2011}.
+Note that it is also possible to solve the aforementioned spline fitting problem as a linear equation system as:

-where $\mathbf{R}$ is the matrix of basis functions $R$ (cf. Eq.~\eqref{eq:b_spln_srf}) \textit{evaluated} at the parametric coordinates $\boldsymbol{\Xi}$.
-To solve this problem in least-squares fashion, we compute the pseudo-inverse to $\mathbf{R}$ to minimize $\norm{\mathbf{R}\mathbf{D}-\deformedmesh}$.
-The pseudo-inverse is computed using singular-value decomposition (SVD).
-However, in practice we find neither a robustness, nor a significant performance gain over optimization-based fitting when using SVD.
-The complete process is given in Algorithm \ref{alg:SplnFit_standalone}.
-For a further discussion of least-squares control point fitting and efficient algorithms, we refer to \cite{brujic_fast_2011, ma_nurbs_1998}.